abs-lang/abs/docs/misc/error.md

 However, when you are running ABS over a script file (even a small one) locating errors requires more help from the interpreter.
 ABS now provides `[line:column]` positions as well as the error line itself following the error message.

-For example, a file with syntax errors might look like this when the first syntax error is in line 4 somewhere around column 11.
+For example, a file with syntax errors might look like this when the first syntax error is in line 4 at column 5.
 ```
 $ cat examples/error-parse.abs
 # there are multiple parser errors in this file